Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMAPS.md

 # Up Your Arsenal (Ratchet & Clank 3) Custom Maps

-The Horizon server enables users to play on custom maps. _Please note: custom maps currently work for the NTSC-U/C (North American) version of the game only._
+The Horizon server enables users to play on custom maps.
+For UYA, we offer both NTSC-U/C and PAL support for custom maps.

 Some initial set up is required to play on custom maps.
 Refer to the [setup guide](#setup) for how to play.

-Additional custom map documentation and credits can be found [here](./CMAPS_DETAIL.MD).

 ## Table of Contents